Steve Sims (entrepreneur)

-Steve Sims (born 1966) is the founder and CEO of the luxury concierge service Bluefish.
-In 2017, Sims published a book, Bluefishing: The Art of Making Things Happen.
+Steve Sims (born 1966) was the founder and CEO of the luxury concierge service Bluefish.
+In 2017, Sims published a book, Bluefishing: The Art of Making Things Happen and in 2022 his second book "Go for Stupid - The Art of Achieving Ridiculous Goals".
 Sims grew up in East London and met his wife, Clare, when he was 16 years old.

 Career

 Sims began his career as a Bricklayer in London.
 In 1980, Sims started a stockbroker job in London, where he worked for about 6 months.
 Eventually, Sims transferred to Hong Kong where he was fired in 5 days.
 After losing his stockbroking job, Sims stayed in Hong Kong where he worked as a Doorman for a Night Club in the area, where he went to parties and met their attendees, forming the network that would initially support Bluefish.
 Sims has arranged many adventures for clients including: